 Be aware: in case a request remains at pending state for a longer period of time, we put it to TIMEOUT.
 This means the downstream service was unable to process all the requests in a specified time frame and therefore we time out your request.

-Process-statuses are stored for a maximum of one month.
-You cannot request the process-status for a process initiated longer than one month ago.
+Process-statuses are stored for a maximum of 2 days.
+You cannot request the process-status for a process initiated longer than 2 days ago.

-You can fetch the process status events in two ways:
+You can fetch the process status events in three ways:

 - By using the process status id that you got from the initial request.